Directed by: James DeMonaco || Produced by: Jason Blum, Sebastien K. Lemercier, Michael Bay, Andrew Form, Bradley Fuller

 I don’t believe The Purge has a problem with tone.
 Anarchy and Election Year especially nail their dark, sardonic satire from a visual and characterization standpoint.
 The dialogue also improves substantially from one film to the next.
 All things considered, if DeMonaco had beefed up the lines of his minor villains (or perhaps removed them altogether), and toned down the social commentary from newsfeeds, radio broadcasts, and other diegetic third-party sources, his films would’ve made greater impact.
 As it stands now, The Purge is an ambitious franchise whose actions are commendable, but whose words are frequently distracting, if not downright laughable.

 Still, James DeMonaco has demonstrated willingness to improve and change with each additional movie.
 You get the sense that he at least tries and tests himself with every directorial effort, despite flaunting the same weaknesses (i.e. heavy-handed themes, hamfisted dialogue).
-Perhaps the highest compliment I can give The Purge trilogy is that I recommend every installment, both as standalone experiences and as a broader thematic franchise.
 These films are genuinely intense, entertaining thrillers that mix hardcore violence, scares, and terrific costume and set-designs to create a memorable, unique diegesis.
 While its social message threatens to undercut its style, The Purge is, for better or worse, the modern successor to equally on-the-nose political satires like Terry Gilliam’s Brazil (1985) and Stanley Kubrick’s A Clockwork Orange (1971).
 Blumhouse Productions may have at last found its enduring franchise.

 SUMMARY & RECOMMENDATION: The Purge paints a ridiculous portrait of America that unfortunately grows less ridiculous with each passing year.
 Its violence is effective both because and in spite of the off-the-wall premise and unbridled social commentary.
 Much of its cast give terrific performances, showcasing both action star-potential and emotional range.
-This series boasts unforgettable imagery.
+This series boasts unforgettable imagery and creative set-pieces.

 — However… much of its cast, particularly its villains, are hamfisted in the extreme.
 We don’t need endless radio discussions to explain the film’s themes, nor are Confederate Flags, Iron Crosses, or White Power-patches necessary to convey that our antagonists are racist assholes.

-–> RECOMMENDED: Don’t expect a straightforward horror-experience, nor much nuanced subtlety, but to its credit, The Purge is nothing if not ambitious.
+–> I’m ON THE FENCE with regards to the original Purge, but the sequels come RECOMMENDED: Don’t expect a straightforward horror-experience, nor much nuanced subtlety, but to its credit, The Purge is nothing if not ambitious.

 ?
 Speaking of which, why not make Frank Grillo the Punisher?